nesar/smolnima/documentation/README.md

-# MCP-NIMA Documentation
+# smolnima Documentation

-Professional, minimal documentation for the MCP-NIMA particle physics tool server.
+Professional, minimal documentation for the smolnima particle and nuclear physics assistant.

 ## Documentation Files